What is type II diabetes?

 The genetic component to type II diabetes

-Research has identified at least 150 genetic variations that are associated with the risk of developing type 2 diabetes.
+Research has identified at least 150 genetic variations associated with the risk of developing type 2 diabetes.

 Each person possesses variations that can either increase or decrease the risk.